H4HWV2011/msjarvis-public-docs/discipline/what-is-polymatmatic-geography.md

 - **Field‑anchored attention**: starting from concrete worlds—lands, watersheds, platforms, congregations, ecosystems, networks—and treating them as primary texts that must be walked, listened to, archived, and dwelt in.
 - **Braided representation**: holding qualitative, historical, spiritual, artistic, legal, and mathematical representations together, refusing to let any one of them claim a complete map of a place or to erase contradictions that reveal buried power.
-- **Formalization and experiment**: translating hypotheses about power, extraction, care, identity, lineage, and intelligence into formal structures that can be simulated, perturbed, and tested, while remaining accountable to the worlds and communities they claim to describe.
+- **Formalization and experiment**: translating hypotheses about power, extraction, care, identity, lineage, reciprocity, and intelligence into formal structures that can be simulated, perturbed, and tested, while remaining accountable to the worlds and communities they claim to describe.
 - **World‑craft and design**: participating in the making of alternative geographies—economic, legal, digital, architectural, institutional, and liturgical—that rearrange relations in space, and then observing how those designs behave, fail, or heal over time.

 In this sense, polymathmatic geography is not only about seeing the world; it is about *co‑creating* worlds.
 It reads existing geographies of domination and care, and joins in the work of composing new geographies of relation, using every trustworthy way of knowing—including, but never only, mathematics.